Austin Micro Programs

 Enrollment Options

-At Austin Micro School, we offer a range of programs designed to fit your family’s educational goals, from full-time enrollment to flexible hybrid and à la carte options.
+At Austin Micro School, we offer a range of programs designed to fit your family’s educational goals, from our full-time program enrollment to our more flexible one, two, and three day hybrid programs

 Key Features